-This symbol indicates that more information exists on this topic in this or another manual, or in technical documents.
+This symbol indicates that this manual, a different manual or technical documents contain more information on this topic.
 There are no direct links to these documents.

-This symbol indicates instructions that must be strictly adhered to.
+This symbol indicates instructions that require strict compliance.

 This symbol warns the reader that touching components may lead to damage from electrostatic discharge.

-Recommendation: at least touch the system's negative terminal (PGU port casing) before touching the electronic components.
-A better solution is to wear an earthed strap on your wrist connected to the system's negative terminal.
+Recommendation: touch at least the system's negative terminal (PGU port casing) before coming into contact with the electronic components.
+A more effective solution is to wear an earthed strap on your wrist connected to the system's negative terminal.

-The explanations next to this symbol are only valid for the Saia PCD® classic series.
+The explanations next to this symbol are valid for the Saia PCD[®] classic series only.

-The explanations next to this symbol are only valid for the Saia PCD® xx7 series.
+The explanations next to this symbol are valid for the Saia PCD[®] xx7 series only.